markzhai/add-fitsSystemWindows/README.md

 -----

 Just put the python file at your android project's root directory, and run it.
 It will ignore generated and hidden directories, so don't worry about that.
+To re-format all layouts again, you can use the nice feature of android studio (reformat code on the whole layout folder).

 customization
 -----